2022 Sony XR Bravia Overview

 The next improvement in the XR processor includes a new color algorithm that analyzes each frame to control the luminance and saturation for improved color volume.
 This upgrade allows the XR processor to develop brighter colors not previously recognized in the original XR’s algorithm.
 By adjusting luminance & controlling saturation in the image, the image will appear more vivid with brighter colors & darker darks over previous models.

 XR Triluminos Pro

 Sony has been famous for their Triluminos video processing for years which maps colors from a wider palette to reproduce finer gradients of shades and hues.
 The new XR Triluminos Pro takes this color palette and widens the color space even more through 3D color algorithm processing.
-If you thought the current Sony sets had a wide range of colors, wait until you see the new models with Triluminos Pro!

 If you have ever seen bands on your TV picture where there are very small gradients of color changes across the whole screen, like you might see in a sunrise image, you have seen what is called banding.
 Sony has always had a great system to reduce banding but takes it to a new level with the XR processor.
 4K images that might have banding on other TV brands will look super smooth on these new sets.

-If you have been wanting a big library of 4K content, Sony has come to the rescue with their new Bravia Core streaming platform.
+If you want a big library of 4K content, Sony has come to the rescue with their Bravia Core streaming platform.
 This is included on all of the models with the new XR processor and gives you access to the huge library of Sony content.
 The really great news for those of us with high-speed internet is their Pure Stream technology.
 You’ll need 100 down to get the full benefit, but this gives you the same picture quality as a 4K UHD Blu-ray disc.
 With the largest library of IMAX Enhanced content available, the Bravia Core app is pretty darn cool!